jbfriedrich/jason.re/content/posts/2022-03-04-futurama-reboot.md

 I am very happy about that.
 Futurama is one of my most favorite shows.
 I think to celebrate its return, I need to finally get this [Bender model](https://cults3d.com/en/3d-model/gadget/bender-futurama-bigovereasy-2).

-Futurama influenced Internet and pop culture in such a tremendous way, that it left a little bit of a void when it went off the air (even though it had one of the best series ending ever).
+Futurama influenced Internet and pop culture in such a tremendous way, that it left a little bit of a void when it went off the air (even though it had one of the best series endings ever).

 {{< youtube fGQfuvCd2Lc >}}

 > "Wanna go around again?" — "I do!"

-Right in the feels 🥲.
+Right in the feels 🥲